Velocidex/velociraptor-docs/content/artifact_references/pages/server.slack.clients.online.md

 description: |
    Send a message to slack when clients come online.

-   This artifact searches for all clients that carry the label &quot;Slack&quot;
-   by default, and if they have appeared online in the last 5 minutes, sends a message to Slack and removed the label from the client.
+   This artifact searches for all clients that carry the label "Slack" by default, and if they have appeared online in the last 5 minutes, sends a message to Slack and removed the label from the client.